MichaelHolley/DVD-Screensaver/README.md

 # Java_DVD-Screensaver
 This is a simple Applet which copies the style of the well-known and memed DVD-Screensaver logo/video, which bounces on a black screen, changing its color when hitting a corner.
 The main goal of it is to hit on of the four corners perfectly so it bounces straight back.
-Normally this happens in a 4:3 Window but I just made it Fullscreen, because why not.

 # What is included
 - A simple version for a bouncing Square/Object in JavaScript (just a tryout by me)